When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 Tip Box

 • Creamed Together – Creaming together means to beat until the sugar and butter becomes light, airy and increased in volume.
-It should be pail in colour too
+It should be pale in colour too

 • Over Mixing – Over mixing the filling will make the filling very dense.